 You will find below some brief information about the various interventions we deliver in order to support all learners, if and when appropriate.
-If you wish to discuss any of your child’s support programmes please do not hesitate to speak to Mrs Hopker (SENCO).
+If you wish to discuss any of your child’s support programmes please do not hesitate to speak to Miss Francis (SENCO).

 A computer programme that is used to test children who are having difficulties in producing target sounds.
 Following testing, where there are any difficulties identified, support will be provided by Teaching Assistants to support difficulties.
 On occasions the test may show that a child needs to be referred, with parental consent, to the Speech and Language service for additional guidance and/or intervention.